- Children who don’t sleep well have lower IQs than children who do. (Sleep Medicine. 2010 March 11)

 - Sleep issues during traveling and times of illness.

-As your pediatric sleep consultant in Asheville, I will take the time to evaluate your child's needs and learn how to help him or her fall asleep more easily and stay asleep during the night.
+I will take the time to evaluate your child's needs and learn how to help him or her fall asleep more easily and stay asleep during the night.

 Contact me today to learn how we can work together or if you have any questions!